All About Visiting Yellowstone in October

 Updated 10/27/22

 October is a phenomenal time to visit Yellowstone National Park.
 The summer crowds have all but disappeared, and you have a real chance for solitude.
-There are many benefits to visiting in October, as well as some drawbacks.
+There are many benefits to visiting in October and some drawbacks.
 If you are able to make it to Yellowstone in October, you are sure to have a fantastic trip!
 Browse the categories below to determine if October is the best time for you to visit the park.

 Benefits of Visiting in October

 The biggest benefit to visiting in October is the lack of crowds.
 With fewer people, your chances for solitude grow exponentially.
 This means no sitting in long lines of traffic, no waiting in long lines for services or food, and no inching through a crowd of people to see the famous sights.
-Of course, the park won’t be totally dessertd, but you will have a much better chance of feeling like you are immersed in the wilderness compared to the summer months.
-Another benefit is that all the roads in the park remain open through October, with the exception of Dunraven Pass—the road from Tower Fall to Canyon Village– which closes in the middle of October.
-In contrast to winter months and even later in the fall during November, this means that you can access the entire park in your own private vehicle without having to worry about over snow travel or roads that are closed altogether.
+Of course, the park won’t be deserted, but you will have a much better chance of feeling immersed in the wilderness than in the summer months.
+Another benefit is that all the park roads remain open through October, except Dunraven Pass—the road from Tower Fall to Canyon Village- which closes in the middle of October.
+In contrast to winter months and even later in the fall during November, this means that you can access the entire park in your private vehicle without worrying about snow travel or closed roads.
 You can read the fall road closure information for year-to-year details.

-While Yellowstone is in the mountains and many of the park’s trees are evergreen, the fall colors are abundant in the beginning of October.
-Among the long stretches of lodgepole pines that don’t chance colors, there are many pockets of aspen trees throughout the park.
-Their bright yellow leaves shimmer in the autumn sunlight and are a treat for visitors in October, especially at sunrise or sunset when the warm colors are already giving the park a orangey glow.
+While Yellowstone is in the mountains and many of the park’s trees are evergreen, the fall colors are abundant at the beginning of October.
+Among the long stretches of lodgepole pines that don’t change colors, many pockets of aspen trees are throughout the park.
+Their bright yellow leaves shimmer in the autumn sunlight and are a treat for visitors in October, especially at sunrise or sunset when the warm colors are already giving the park an orangey glow.
 It is also mating season for many species of wildlife in October.
 The elk move north to areas like Mammoth Hot Springs and the Madison River for their mating, called the rut.
 Bull elk are seen defending and fighting for their harem, and their bugling can be heard echoing off the mountainsides.
 Bull bison can be seen in Hayden and Lamar Valleys doing the same.

 October also provides a respite from the peak season accommodation rates and availability.
-Summer comes with accommodations booked solid months in advance along with peak season prices, but in October things have begun to slow down, and you are more likely to be able to find something within a few weeks of your travel date.
-Most, if not all of the trails remain open this time of year and while temperatures drop rapidly after the sun goes down and the days are getting shorter as winter nears, hiking is still a great option in the cooler weather and backpacking can still be done with a few additional precautions because of weather.
+Summer comes with accommodations booked solid months in advance, along with peak season prices, but in October, things have begun to slow down, and you are more likely to be able to find something within a few weeks of your travel date.
+Most, if not all, of the trails, remain open this time of year.
+While temperatures drop rapidly after the sun goes down and the days get shorter as winter nears, hiking is still a great option in the cooler weather.
+Backpacking can still be done with a few additional precautions because of the weather.

 Drawbacks of Visiting in October

-The biggest drawback to visiting Yellowstone in October is that many of the campgrounds and facilities begin to close at the beginning of the month.
-By the middle of the month, many of the summer lodges, campgrounds, and other accommodations are closed for the season and won’t open again until winter when over snow travel is available.
-This means that even though places like Old Faithful may have refreshingly few visitors, there may not be services at the visitor center or any of the eateries in the town.
+The biggest drawback to visiting Yellowstone in October is many campgrounds and facilities begin to close now.
+By mid-month, many summer lodges, campgrounds, and other accommodations are closed for the season and won’t open again until winter when over-snow travel is available.
+This means that even though places like Old Faithful may have refreshingly few visitors, there may not be services at the visitor center or the eateries in the town.
 There are multiple village areas in the park, so check online to see when these areas close for fall if you are planning on eating or staying there.
-Mammoth Hot Springs campground is open year round and you can get backcountry permits all year long also.
+The Mammoth Hot Springs campground is open year-round, and you can also get backcountry permits all year.
 The road from Tower Fall to Canyon Village closes in the middle of October, but you can still take the longer route to get there.

 Another drawback to Yellowstone in October is that the weather can pose some additional restrictions for visitors and is rather unpredictable.
-With highs in the high 40s and lows in the high 20s and usually around 10 days of rain, October can get some icy conditions on the roads and trails as the rain water freezes overnight when the temperature drops below freezing.
-This can not only cause some changes to your itinerary if a road is unexpectedly closed, but can also make for dangerous conditions on the roads and trails that remain open, forcing guests to be prepared for much colder and harsher conditions than those visiting in summer.
-This means that visitors will need more and better gear and clothing to be able to enjoy a trip to Yellowstone in October, as those who come unprepared will be miserable and possibly in danger of hypothermia or frostbite.
-While October is a safer shoulder season to visit the park if you don’t have the winter gear to visit later in the season, guests should still be aware that October is not summer, that snow is possible, and that additional warm gear is needed to make the trip enjoyable.
+With highs in the high 40s, lows in the high 20s, and usually around ten days of rain, October can get some icy conditions on the roads and trails as the rainwater freezes overnight when the temperature drops below freezing.
+This can not only cause some changes to your itinerary if a road is unexpectedly closed but can also make for dangerous conditions on the roads and trails that remain open, forcing guests to be prepared for much colder and harsher conditions than those visiting in summer.

 Things To Do In October

-Winter sports aren’t yet in season, so you won’t be able to go skiing or snowshoeing quite yet in October.
-But the hiking in October is world-class, even if it’s only a short walk due to snow at higher elevations or cold weather that prevents you from being outside all day.
+Winter sports aren’t yet in season, but hiking in October is world-class.
 The aspen trees are glistening gold in the autumn light, making any hike magical.
-There are many options throughout the park, but some of the higher peaks at elevations may be inaccessible due to snow if it has been unusually cold.
-Since the roads are open to the southern section of the park but many of the facilitates in this area are not open, you are likely to find relative solitude even around the big sights like Old Faithful or Norris Geyser Basin.
+There are many options throughout the park, but some of the higher peaks at elevation may be inaccessible due to snow.
+Since the roads are open to the southern section of the park, but many of the facilitates in this area are not open, you are likely to find relative solitude even around the big sights like Old Faithful or Norris Geyser Basin.
 Viewing hydrothermal features in the park is a wonderful activity in October, not because they vary in activity throughout the year, but because there are so few people that you are more likely to get a better look.

 Things to see in october

-Yellowstone is full of sights to see and October is no exception.
+Yellowstone is full of sights to see, and October is no exception.
 With such a large variety of ecosystems and landscapes, the park boasts some of the most unique sights in the entire country.
-We’ve created a list of the some of the must see sights in October, but make sure to do your own research to see what specifically piques your interest in the park.
+We’ve created a list of some of the must-see sights in October, but make sure to do your own research to see what specifically piques your interest in the park.

-Old Faithful: This Yellowstone icon is a must see, no matter how many times you’ve seen it before.
+Old Faithful: This Yellowstone icon is a must-see, no matter how often you’ve seen it.
 While many geysers are unpredictable and erupt infrequently, Old Faithful has lived up to its name and wowed visitors with its consistent eruptions for decades.
-And plus, in October, there won’t be nearly as many people at this famous site in you’ll be able to enjoy it without the crowds.
+And plus, in October, there won’t be nearly as many people at this famous site, in you’ll be able to enjoy it without the crowds.

-Norris Geyser Basin: Yellowstone’s oldest, hottest, and most dynamic geyser basin, Norris Geyser Basin is a can’t miss.
-With extensive boardwalks that allow you to walk among these amazing hydrothermal features, this basin boasts the tallest geyser in the world, Steamboat Geyser that sprays water 300-400 feet in the air when it erupts.
-With less crowds in October, you are sure to find this basin one of the highlights of your trip.
+Norris Geyser Basin: Yellowstone’s oldest, hottest, and most dynamic geyser basin, Norris Geyser Basin, is a ca n’t-miss.
+With extensive boardwalks that allow you to walk among these amazing hydrothermal features, this basin boasts the tallest geyser in the world, Steamboat Geyser, which sprays water 300-400 feet in the air when it erupts.
+With fewer crowds in October, you will surely find this basin one of the highlights of your trip.

 Grand Prismatic Spring: Known for its technicolor waters and massive size, the grand prismatic spring is probably the most famous hot spring in the park.
 With brilliant hues of blue, green, orange, and yellow, guests have been wowed by the sheer brilliance of these colors created by microscopic organisms numbering in the billions that live in very specific water temperatures.
-The area offers a board walk along the side of the spring and also a short hike up to an overlook where you can get a better look at the colors.
+The area offers a boardwalk along the spring’s side and a short hike up to an overlook where you can get a better look at the colors.

-Mammoth Hot Springs: Perhaps one of the most unique features in the park, Mammoth Hot Springs is built upon lime stone terraces unlike other hot springs in the park that have formed from years of mineral rich water flowing up from beneath the earth’s crust.
-Often described as more beautiful than any fountain man could have designed, these white and burnt orange terraces are truly a sight to behold.
+Mammoth Hot Springs: Perhaps one of the unique features in the park, Mammoth Hot Springs is built upon limestone terraces, unlike other hot springs in the park that have formed from years of mineral-rich water flowing up from beneath the earth’s crust.
+Often described as more beautiful than any fountain man could have designed, these white and burnt orange terraces are indeed a sight to behold.

 Lamar and Hayden Valleys: Probably the two best areas for viewing wildlife in the park, Lamar and Hayden Valleys are very popular destinations for photographers and for those just wanting to see the wildlife.
-Large herds of bison and elk gather in these areas in late fall and winter for the relatively warmer weather at low elevation and the more readily available food.
-There are many pull outs along the roads that run through each of them so you can get out of your car and enjoy the majestic scenery.
+Large herds of bison and elk gather in these areas in late fall and winter for the relatively warmer weather at low elevations and the more readily available food.
+Many pull-outs along the roads run through each of them, so you can get out of your car and enjoy the majestic scenery.

 Hiking in October

-With the fall colors putting on a show and the cooler temperatures, hiking is absolutely ideal in October.
-You can read about the best locations to see wildlife before setting out on the trail if you are looking to see these creatures in other places than right on the road.
-With far fewer people in the park in the fall, you have a high chance of not seeing anyone else while you are on the trail.
-With Yellowstone being so vast, there are hiking options for everyone of every skill level.
-Most of the geyser basins have boardwalks within the 1 to 2 mile range that are flat and perfect for those who want a leisurely stroll around some of the parks most astonishing features.
-Norris Geyser Basin and Upper Geyser Basin where Old Faithful lies are great options for short walks among these astonishing hydrothermal features.
+With cooler temps and fall colors putting on a show, hiking is ideal in October.
+Before setting out on the trail, you can read about the best locations to see wildlife.
+With fewer people in the park in the fall, you have a high chance of not seeing anyone else while on the trail.
+Yellowstone being so vast, hiking options exist for everyone of every skill level.
+Most of the geyser basins have boardwalks within the 1 to 2-mile range that are flat and perfect for those who want a leisurely stroll around some of the park’s most astonishing features.
+Norris Geyser Basin and Upper Geyser Basin, where Old Faithful lies, are great options for short walks among these astonishing hydrothermal features.

 backpacking in October

-An option to make backpacking a little easier in October is to do a llama trek.
-Many guiding companies offer llama assisted backpacking trips and you can also rent llamas for your own use if you want to get out on your own.
-Hiking with llamas is a great opportunity to get to hike with less weight on your back, have a mild tempered and strong animal companion that will act as a kind of guard around your camp, and enjoy the novelty of hiking with an unusual stock animal.
-You can read all about what hiking with llamas will be like and the pros and cons when comparing llamas and horses.
+To make backpacking a little easier in October, do a llama trek.
+Many guiding companies offer llamas-assisted backpacking trips, and you can also rent llamas for your own use if you want to get out on your own.
+Hiking with llamas is a great opportunity to take the weight off your back, have a mild-tempered and strong animal companion that will guard your camp, and enjoy the novelty of hiking with an unusual stock animal.
 Especially in bear country, llamas are great companions as they will sense danger before humans do, and large predators such as bears and cougars are more likely to leave a herd of large, strange animals alone.
 Some hikers even pitch their tents among the llamas as a form of bear deterrent.
-Making it easier to carry the gear that you need for a trip in the colder, shoulder seasons, llamas are a great option for backpacking in Yellowstone in October.

 Weather in October